Please read the following guide

 Ride Captain’s Role & Responsibilities

 - The ride captain heads up the group ride and will be an experienced club rider managing the group from start to finish and will be familiar with the route.
+They will have emergency contact details for all riders in the group, held securely via the SPOND app.

 - The ride captain is to be appointed once the route and groups have been organized.